Skip to main content

 The experience of feeling disconnected from your own body is a deeply personal one.
 The subtle yet persistent shifts in energy, the unpredictable nature of your monthly cycle, and the fluctuations in mood can feel like a language you were never taught to understand.
 This conversation begins on your plate.

-Your are the foundational instructions your body uses to build its internal communication network.
+Your dietary choices are the foundational instructions your body uses to build its internal communication network.
 The production of ovarian hormones, the very molecules that govern so much of your female physiology, is directly tied to the raw materials you consume each day.
 These hormones are synthesized, constructed piece by piece, from the fats, proteins, vitamins, and minerals present in your food.

 At the very center of this story is cholesterol.
 This waxy, fat-like substance is the ancestor of all steroid hormones, including the primary ovarian hormones, estrogen and progesterone.
 Think of cholesterol as the pure, raw clay from which a master potter creates a variety of vessels.